 Covered in glass, Goldman Alley stretches from 200 West Street to the Conrad Hotel.
 The alley is lined with shops and eateries including Danny Meyer’s Blue Smoke, Shake Shack, and North End Grill.
 The recent development of Brookfield Place will not only attract locals but will draw people from all over the city, as well as tourists.
 Luxury shops such as Diane von Furstenberg, Burberry, and Michael Kors set the tone for fashionistas.
 Meanwhile, foodies can indulge in gourmet eats at Blue Ribbon Sushi, Parm, or Financier if they’re craving sweets.
 Brookfield Place promises a host of events such as rooftop films this summer.

 Battery Park is a 25-acre public park located at the tip of Manhattan and just southwest of the neighborhood.
-One of the Battery Park’s most brilliant attractions is its promenade, which offers stunning views of the New York Harbor, the Statue of Liberty, and Ellis Island.
+One of Battery Park’s most brilliant attractions is its promenade, which offers stunning views of the New York Harbor, the Statue of Liberty, and Ellis Island.
 Go for a stroll, have a picnic lunch, or simply take in the amazing views from this corner of New York City.

 Grab the one train at South Ferry, Rector Street, and Chambers, or the 2/3 line at Wall, Fulton, Park Place, or Chambers.
-The R stops at Rector and Cortland, and the four train runs through the Fulton and Brooklyn Bridge-City Hall stations, as does the six train.
+The R stops at Rector and Cortland, and the four train runs through the Fulton and Brooklyn Bridge-City Hall stations, as does the six trains.

 The Downtown Alliance operates free shuttle service with 37 stops around the perimeter of Lower Manhattan from 10 a.m. until 7:30 p.m.